Roman Catholic

 details of death

-During World War I, in 1917, started cooperation with the clandestine Polish Military Organization in Klevan.
+During World War I, in 1917, began collaborating with a cell of the clandestine Polish Military Organization POW in Klewan.

 At the end of 08.1939, during the general mobilization, appointed Dean — Head of the Pastoral Services — of the „Kraków” Army of the Polish Armed Forces.